rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

             }
 ```

-The outer loop above iterates through each region, defining a Creatable for a virtual network and storage account for use by all VMs to be created in that region.
-The inner loop defines a Creatable for the public IP address for the virtual machine and then a Creatable for the virtual machine itself, using the Creatables for virtual network, storage account, and public IP address as parameters to the method chain to configure the virtual machine Creatable.
-Note that the `sshKey` and `userName` variables used here are Strings to the public SSH key configured for direct access to the VMs and the user name for the root account on the virtual machine.
+The outer `for` loop above iterates for each region, defining a virtual network and storage account for use by all VMs to be created in that region.

+The inner `for` loop defines a public IP address for the virtual machine and then a Creatable<VirtualMachine> for the virtual machine itself, using the Creatables for virtual network, storage account, and public IP address as parameters to the method chain defining the virtual machine.
+Note that the `sshKey` and `userName` variables are `String` constants of the public SSH key configured for direct access to the VMs and the user name for the root account on the virtual machines.

-The `createVirtualMachines.add(virtualMachineCreatable)` call adds the virtual machine Creatable to the List object used later to create the VMs in parallel.
+The `createVirtualMachines.add(virtualMachineCreatable)` call adds the virtual machine Creatable to the List object used to create the VMs in parallel.

-### Create the VMs
+## Create the virtual machines

-With the list of Creatables populated, this line of code creates all of the VMs defined in the list in parallel:
+Create all of the virtual machines defined in the List in parallel:

 ```java
 CreatedResources<VirtualMachine> virtualMachines = azure.virtualMachines().create(creatableVirtualMachines);
 ```

-This returns the results of the batch creation of the virtual machines.
-Iterate over this object to inspect the result of the batch creation of the VMs.
+This call returns a collection of the created virtual machines.
+Iterate over and inspect this object to verify the result of the batch creation of the virtual machine.
 For example:

 ```java
 for (VirtualMachine virtualMachine : virtualMachines.values()) {